Metadrop/drupal-maintenance-reporter/README.md

 - Showing the updated packages in a specific period.
 - Show the fixed securities in a specific period.

+## Requirements

+These packages must be installed globally:

+- Git
+- Composer 2.4 or higher

 ## Usage

 This command will generate a report of the develop branch of February 2023: